goatsefl/Java_Learning/README.md

 # Learning_Java
-## Understanding Object Oriented Programming [Course : THE COMPLETE JAVA DEVELOPER]
+## Understanding Object Oriented Programming.
+[Course : THE COMPLETE JAVA DEVELOPER]
+## Comprehensive information of Java Concepts have been added in comments for each class.
 ### 1. Understanding getters & setters [Challenge 1]

 * [Main class](./OOPS_Concepts/src/Main.java)